 - Share this article on Linkedin

 - Share this article on Reddit

 - Share this article on Pinit

 - Share this article on Tumblr

-Terms of the latest multi-year agreement were not disclosed.
-But the mini-studio said it will offer Blu-ray and DVD titles at Redbox kiosks on the same day as their home entertainment release as part of the new deal.
+Terms of the latest multiyear agreement were not disclosed.
+But the Hollywood studio will continue offering Blu-ray and DVD titles at Redbox supermarket kiosks on the same day as their home entertainment release as part of the new deal.